New Jersey Family Status Discrimination

 - Unmarried coworkers with fewer qualifications are promoted ahead of you because you are married

 - You earn less than single, childless coworkers because your boss believes you prioritize your children over your job

 New Jersey employers can't treat employees differently based on their assumptions about what a particular family status means.
 They also cannot discriminate against employees because they do not fall within a particular protected category.
 Discrimination can include any adverse employment action against an employee, including failure to hire, demotion, lack of promotion, termination, firing, and layoffs.Limited Applicability of FMLA

 Your New Jersey employer is not permitted to treat you differently from other employees based on whether or not you have a family, and whether you have to take care of them.
 The New Jersey Law Against Discrimination also prohibits marital status discrimination.
-If you have been the victim of family status discrimination, the New Jersey employment discrimination lawyers of Phillips & Associates can provide knowledgeable, aggressive representation.
+If you have been the victim of family status discrimination, the New Jersey family status discrimination lawyers of Phillips & Associates can provide knowledgeable, aggressive representation.
 Call us at (609) 436-9087 or through our online system.
 We help clients in Passaic, Bergen, Morris, Essex, Union, Hudson, Somerset, Middlesex, Monmouth, Mercer, Burlington, and Camden Counties.

 PHILLIPS & ASSOCIATES